rdeforest/eforth/projects/beer-bus-tour/README.md

   - has
     - ScheduledTrips

-- Journey
+- ActualTrip
   - has
     - Vehicle
     - ScheduledTrip
-    - ActualEvents depart, arrive
+    - ActualBeerEvents depart, arrive
-  - consumes TripLog

-- BeerEventLog extends DB
+  - uses BeerEventLog

+- DBTable
   - has
-    - BeerEvents
+    - persistedClass
   - does
     - add
     - find
+  - instances
+    - BeerEventLog = DBTable ActualBeerEvents

 - Vehicle extends Location
   - has